SenseNet/sncom-resources/_docs/azureblob-provider.md

 -   SenseNet.AzureBlobStorage.dll
 -   System.Spatial.dll

-> It is important that you keep all the configurations in sync for the different components in sensenet ECM - otherwise you won't be able to save or read binaries correctly.
+> It is important that you keep all the configurations in sync for the different components in sensenet - otherwise you won't be able to save or read binaries correctly.

 #### sensenet web application